deepset-ai/hayhooks/docs/deployment_guidelines.md

 The `run()` method of the pipeline instance is synchronous code, and it's executed using `run_in_threadpool` to avoid blocking the main async event loop.

 - If your pipeline is doing **mainly I/O operations** (like making HTTP requests, reading/writing files, etc.), the single worker should be able to handle concurrent requests.
-- If your pipeline is doing **mainly CPU-bound operations** (like computating embeddings), the GIL (Global Interpreter Lock) will prevent the worker from handling concurrent requests, so they will be queued.
+- If your pipeline is doing **mainly CPU-bound operations** (like computing embeddings), the GIL (Global Interpreter Lock) will prevent the worker from handling concurrent requests, so they will be queued.

 ## Multiple workers environment